 Then, we generate a single unified risk score for every user and entity in your organization using behavior analytics.
 This is important because it enables you to focus on the highest risk areas in your organization.
 This makes it possible for you to automatically orchestrate downstream actions and apply automated risk-based controls.

-There are many use cases for Security Analytics, which you can find in our UEBA use cases whitepaper.
+There are many use cases for Predictive Security Analytics, which you can find in our UEBA use cases whitepaper.
 There you will get real-world examples of the benefits, such as:

 - Predict and detect unknown threats